giantswarm/happa/README.md

 Deploying
 ---------

+Commits to the master branch are continuously deployed to Giant Swarm test installations.
-This project is continuously deployed to our installations using CircleCI.
+Tagged releases are continuously deployed to all installations.

 Building / Running locally
 --------------------------